top of page

 Oh and the cliffhanger!
 Both images were taken with a Nikon Z50 APS-C camera, and the adapted Nikon AF-P 70–300 mm 1:4.5–5.6E ED VR lens at f/7.1 aperture!
 That setup costs a tenth of the one assumed by my colleague, and gets a full frame equivalency of 450mm focal length, and an effective aperture of f/11 (7.1x1.5=10.65).
 To get a shallow depth of field you do not need expensive gear, you need to fill the frame.
 The additional cost of creating the above bird portraits was a feeder, some sunflower seed, and a pop up hide.

 The opposite causes all the frustration wildlife and bird photographers have.
-If your subject is further away from you, your DoF shape starts to change towards the "one thirds-two thirds", which will make separating your subject from the background even harder, as more behind the focal plane will appear sharp, and hence more visible and disturbing.
+If your subject is further away from you, your DoF shape starts to change towards the "one thirds-two thirds", which will make separating your subject from the background even harder, as more behind the focal plane will appear sharp, hence more visible and disturbing.
 Not even buying a 400mm f/2.8 will solve that problem, it is caused by physics!

 We would love to hear your comments and suggestions, so don't hesitate to leave us a message in the comments, and subscribe to our newsletter, so you get notified when the next post comes out.